davidgoweb/gowebblog/Gowebblog_Theme/FOOTER_MENU_USAGE.md

 4. Add menu items (pages, posts, custom links, etc.)
 5. Save the menu

-### 2. Assign the Menu to Footer Location
-1. While editing the menu, go to the "Menu Settings" section at the bottom
-2. Check the box for "Footer Quick Links Menu" location
-3. Save the menu

-### 3. Configure in Customizer
+### 2. Configure in Customizer
 1. Go to Appearance → Customize
 2. Navigate to "Footer Options" section
 3. Select your created menu from the "Footer Quick Links Menu" dropdown
 4. Click "Publish"

+Note: You don't need to assign the menu to the "Footer Quick Links Menu" location.
+Simply creating the menu and selecting it in the customizer is sufficient.

 ## Fallback Behavior

-If no menu is selected or if the selected menu is empty, the theme will display the default quick links:
+If no menu is selected in the customizer, the theme will display the default quick links:
 - About
 - Services
 - Portfolio